npm-simplified/simplified/docs/user.md

 }
 ~~~~

-####async: getUsers( object: queryFilter )
+async: getUsers( object: queryFilter )
+-
 A convenient way to get the list of users from the database.

-Parameters: *queryFilter*
+#### Parameters: *queryFilter*
 -- (string) `group`

-The name of the group users are a member of.
+Optional.
+The name of the group a user is a member of.

 -- (array) `group__in`

-A list of user group where a user is a member to any of the given list.
+Optional.
+An array of user group name where the return users must be a member of.

 -- (array) `group__not_in`

-A list of user group where a user is not a member of to any of the given list.
+Optional.
+An array of user group name where the return users must not be a member of.

 -- (array) `within`
-A list user IDs the return results are base upon.
+Optional.
+An array of user IDs that the return results are base at.

 -- (array) `not__within`

-A list of user IDs where user's ID is not among the given list.
+Optional.
+An array of user IDs where the return users id must not be among the list.

 -- (int) `page`

-The page number to base the results at.
+Optional.
+The page number to base the return results at.

 -- (int) `perPage`

+Optional.
 The number of users to return in the query.

-@returns:
+#### @returns:
--
-Returns an array of user object.
+Returns an array containing user object.

-Usage:
+#### Usage:
--
 ~~~~
 let users = await getUsers();